justincbagley/piranha/bin/MAGNET-1.0.0/README.md

 ## LICENSE

-All code within the PIrANHA repository, including MAGNET v1.0.0 pipeline code, is available "AS IS" under a generous GNU license.
+All code within the PIrANHA repository, including MAGNET v1.0.0 pipeline code, is available "AS IS" under a 3-clause BSD license.
 See the [LICENSE](LICENSE) file for more information.

 ## CITATION

 If you use scripts from this repository as part of your published research, then I require you to cite the PIrANHA repository and/or MAGNET package as follows (also see DOI information below):

   Bagley, J.C.
 2019.
-PIrANHA v1.0.0.
+PIrANHA v0.2-alpha.1b.
 GitHub repository, Available at: http://github.com/justincbagley/PIrANHA/.

   Bagley, J.C.
 2019.
 MAGNET v1.0.0.
 GitHub package, Available at: http://github.com/justincbagley/MAGNET.